At a glance

 - The situation regarding nitrogen dioxide and particulate matter has greatly improved since 2000.

 - Ozone and particulate matter pollution is very dependent on the weather.
 Levels thus fluctuate significantly.

 Nitrogen dioxide (NO2), particulate matter (PM2.5) and ozone (O3) are of particular concern to human health.
 All three pollutants affect the respiratory organs.
 Many premature deaths are also attributed to particulates (cf. ‘Health risks due to particulate matter’ indicator).
 Ecosystems are also damaged by ozone.

 Air quality is particularly precarious in agglomerations, where one third of the German population lives.
 Here, industry, traffic and residential areas exist in close proximity.
 The indicator incorporates data from monitoring stations which measure background urban pollution levels.
 At busy locations in cities pollution levels may be significantly higher.
-The indicator represents the average discrepancy of all monitoring stations of urban background from WHO guideline values and an effect threshold, respectively.
+The indicator represents the average discrepancy of all monitoring stations of urban background from WHO guideline values, respectively.
 Even with negative indicator values, individual monitoring stations can still be above the target value.

 Assessing the development